Similar to human teeth, cats have two sets of teeth: kittens have 26, and adult cats have 30.

 What issues are created by persistent teeth?

-Suppose both a milk tooth and a permanent tooth emerged in the same area in the jaw.
+Suppose both milk and a permanent emerged in the same area in the jaw.
 In that case, the crowding of both teeth will boost the likelihood that food and debris will be entrapped in between the teeth.
-If the root of the persistent tooth has only been partially resorbed, it can end up being badly infected.
+If the root of the persistent has only been partially resorbed, it can end up being badly infected.
 This can lead to troubles such as tartar deposits, dental caries, gingivitis, and periodontitis - every one of which can cause early loss of teeth.

 If teeth are malpositioned, they can end up rubbing against other teeth, wearing away the enamel and weakening the tooth.
-Over time, a persistent milk tooth can cause an oral interlock which may disrupt the normal development and the advancement of the jawbones.
+Over time, a persistent can cause an oral interlock which may disrupt the normal development and the advancement of the jawbones.

 How is a persistent tooth treated?

 No two teeth ought to be in the same position at the same time.
-If you see a persistent tooth in your kitten's mouth, make an appointment with your veterinarian asap to schedule an evaluation.
+If you see a persistent in your kitten's mouth, make an appointment with your veterinarian asap to schedule an evaluation.
 Unless the primary teeth are very mobile, removal is the option.
 I will not advise you to wait until your kitten is neutered or spayed.

 What happens if there is a delayed extraction of a persistent tooth?

-If the persistent primary tooth is not removed promptly, the adult teeth may not be able to move into their correct positions without orthodontic therapy.
+If the persistent is not removed promptly, the adult teeth may not be able to move into their correct positions without orthodontic therapy.
 In these situations, or for kittens with extreme malocclusion issues, it might be required to extract other teeth or refer your cat to a veterinary oral expert for orthodontic treatment to reposition the teeth in their correct position.

 In addition to regular brushing, it is essential to check your kitten's mouth each week until 7 to 8 months old to ensure that her teeth are growing in the correct position.
 If you discover any type of persistent teeth, or if you presume your kitten has an irregular bite (malocclusion), take it to your vet instantly for a dental evaluation.